RedAngel121/NytePack/README.md

 # Upcoming Changes:
 - [ ] Re-Add [Serene Seasons Pams Trees Compat](https://www.curseforge.com/minecraft/mc-mods/serene-seasons-pams-harvestcraft-2-trees-compat) when its been updated
 - [ ] Add M&A mobs into Lightmans coin drops
+- [ ] Space out villages more from the village overhaul mod
 - [ ] Add the More Minecarts Chunk loader seperate mod they are making (Aug 10th)
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive (pending big update end of aug)
 - [ ] Gateways to Eternity